NPS: No puede ser

 It Can't Be!
 (No puede ser; stylized as NPS: ¡No puede ser!) is a Venezuelan teen comedy television series produced by Boomerang Latin America and Venevisión.
 It is a spin-off of Somos tú y yo.
 It is aimed at teen and youth audiences.
 It premiered on July 22, 2011.

 Sheryl Rubio, Hendrick Bages, Natalia Moretti, Corina Smith and Samantha Méndez are the leads.
 Rosangélica Piscitelli and Rosmeri Marval are the antagonists.

 Synopsis

-NPS: No puede ser is a spin-off that takes place a year and a half after Somos tú y yo.
-In ¡No Puede Ser! the two most beloved characters – and die-hard rivals – from the original series, Sheryl Sanchez and Rosmery Rivas, are thrown together in hilarious situations when they sign up to participate in a televised reality show, competing to win a huge recording contract... while fighting for the attention of the handsome Hendrick, an old schoolmate who is now one of the counselors at the summer camp where all the contestants must live together during the competition.
+No puede ser takes place a year and a half after Somos tú y yo.
+Sheryl Sanchez and Rosmery Rivas, rivals from the previous series, are thrown back together after signing up to win a recording contract on a televised reality show.
+The pair also fight to win the attention of Hendrick, an old schoolmate who is now a counselor at the summer camp where all contestants must live together during the competition.

 Production

 Pre-production and background

 In August 2009, Boomerang announced that Vladimir Perez, Elizabeth Carmona, Patricio Gamonal and Olivier Lelardoux, the creators of Somos tú y yo and La Tortuga Taruga from Atiempo in Chile, would be making a spin-off of Somos tu y yo an unprecedented worldwide success have now crossed over into a different genre, the sitcom, to bring their fans fresh adventures full of comedy and music called NPS: No puede ser, and ordered the pilot episode.

 The series was broadcast for the first time in Venezuela on July 25, 2011 by Venevisión, with an audience of 4.3 million viewers.
 In Latin America the series premiered on November 8, 2010, while its premiere in Italy and Spain was the September 26, 2011 by Frisbee.